Abdallah Mosque

 The Abdallah Mosque (Mezquita Abdallah) is a mosque in Havana, La Habana Province, Cuba.

-History
+Overview

-The building where the mosque stands today used to be an antique automobile museum.
-The building was then converted into a mosque and it was opened in 2015 after the government gave the approval in June.
+The current mosque building was originally an antique automobile museum.
+It was subsequently converted into a mosque and opened to the public in 2015, following government approval in June of that year.

-Architecture

 The mosque is a 1-story building in a shape of colonial-style box.
 Its interior wall is decorated with Arabic calligraphy.